Marko Šimić (footballer, born 1988): Persija Jakarta

+First tenure

 On 27 December 2017, Šimić signed with Persija Jakarta after not reaching agreement with Kelantan FA.

 Šimić made his Persija debut in a pre-season friendly against Persika Karawang on 30 December.

-On 8 January 2018, Šimić made his first goal for the club in a tournament 2018 Suramadu Super Cup against Madura United, as his team drew 2–2.
+On 8 January 2018, Šimić made his first goal for the club in a pre-season tournament 2018 Suramadu Super Cup against Madura United, as his team drew 2–2.

 In 2018 Indonesia President's Cup, Šimić scored a brace in Persija's 3–0 final win over Bali United.
 He also won the best player title and became a top scorer with 11 goals at that tournament.
 On 28 February 2018, Šimić made his international goal for Persija with scored a hat-trick in a 4–1 AFC Cup win over Tampines Rovers, and a month later, he made his league debut in the 2018 Liga 1 for Persija on 23 March in a draw 0–0 against Bhayangkara.
 On 31 March, Šimić scored his first league goal for Persija in the first half 1–1 draw over Arema, and in the second half, he also scored for the team, he scored in the 52nd minute, in which Šimić scored 2 goals and Persija won over Arema 3–1 at the Gelora Bung Karno Stadium.